Twin study: Criticism

-The twin method has been subject to criticism from statistical genetics, statistics, and psychology, with some researchers, such as Burt & Simons (2014), arguing that conclusions reached via this method are ambiguous or meaningless.
+The twin method has been subject to criticism from statistical genetics, statistics and psychology, with some researchers, such as Burt & Simons (2014), arguing that conclusions reached via this method are ambiguous or meaningless.
 Core elements of these criticisms and their rejoinders are listed below.

 Criticisms of fundamental assumptions

 Critics of twin studies argue that they are based on false or questionable assumptions, including that monozygotic twins share 100% of their genes and the equal environments assumption.
-On this basis, critics contend that twin studies tend to generate inflated estimates of heritability due to biological confounding factors and consistent underestimation of environmental variance.
+On this basis, critics contend that twin studies tend to generate inflated or deflated estimates of heritability due to biological confounding factors and consistent underestimation of environmental variance.
 Other critics take a more moderate stance, arguing that the equal environments assumption is typically inaccurate, but that this inaccuracy tends to have only a modest effect on heritability estimates.

 Criticisms of statistical methods

-It has been argued that the statistical underpinnings of twin research are invalid.
-Such statistical critiques argue that heritability estimates used for most twin studies rest on restrictive assumptions that are usually not tested, and if they are, they are often contradicted by the data.

-For example, Peter Schonemann has criticized methods for estimating heritability developed in the 1970s.
+Peter Schönemann criticized methods for estimating heritability developed in the 1970s.
 He has also argued that the heritability estimate from a twin study may reflect factors other than shared genes.
 Using the statistical models published in Loehlin and Nichols (1976), the narrow HR-heritability of responses to the question "did you have your back rubbed" has been shown to work out to .92 heritable for males and .21 heritable for females, and the question "Did you wear sunglasses after dark?" is 130% heritable for males and 103% for females.
-Critics also contend that the concept of "heritability" estimated in twin studies is merely a statistical abstraction with no relationship to an underlying entity in DNA.
+Critics also contend that the concept of "heritability" estimated in twin studies is merely a statistical abstraction with no relationship to the underlying DNA and that the statistical underpinnings of twin research are invalid.
+Statistical critiques argue that heritability estimates used for most twin studies rest on restrictive assumptions that are usually not tested, and if they are, they are often contradicted by the data.

 Responses to statistical critiques

 Before computers, statisticians used methods that were computationally tractable, at the cost of known limitations.
-Since the 1980s these approximate statistical methods have been discarded: Modern twin methods based on structural equation modeling are not subject to the limitations and heritability estimates such as those noted above are mathematically impossible.
+Since the 1980s these approximate statistical methods have been discarded.
+Modern twin methods based on structural equation modeling are not subject to the limitations and heritability estimates such as those noted above are mathematically impossible.

 Critically, the newer methods allow for explicit testing of the role of different pathways and incorporation and testing of complex effects.